-- Every coach and participant in the UIL Computer Applications contest should read and understand all the details in the Handbook. - Instructions for conducting a contest are in the Handbook, and students should be familiar with the procedure so that they will know what to do if there is a computer or printer malfunction or if the contest director forgets to give a tiebreaker or forgets to allow a preview period. - Document patterns for various letters, memos, and reports are spelled out, and students should know all the formatting details and margin information or should use the information to make templates or obtain templates for their computers.
-Invitational tests assume that students know the correct spacing and margins for all documents defined, and they are graded accordingly. - Details are included on which versions of Microsoft Office are acceptable for a given year.
+- Every coach and participant in the UIL Computer Applications contest should read and understand all the details in the Handbook. - Instructions for conducting a contest are in the Handbook, and students should be familiar with the procedure so that they will know what to do if there is a computer or printer malfunction and contest procedures of the tiebreaker and preview period. - Ocument patterns for various letters, memos, and reports are spelled out, and students should know all the formatting details and margin information or should use the information to make templates or obtain templates for their computers.
+Invitational tests assume that students know the correct spacing and margins for all documents defined, and they are graded accordingly. - O Details are included on which versions of Microsoft Office are acceptable for a given year.